 Mystery Crypto Letter Has Coders Stumped

-July 15th, 2008 Posted in Science & Technology, Security
+July 15th, 2008 Posted in Science & Technology, SecurityNow this is super interesting!!!

 A coded letter sent last year to the Fermi National Accelerator Laboratory in Illinois has the lab, and outside coders stumped.
 The letter was sent anonymously last March in a hand-addressed envelope via regular mail to the physics lab’s public affairs office.